All fees stated are plus funded nursing care (FNC)

 Outside work Peter enjoys gardening, the company of his ginger cat Lego, travelling and keeping abreast of world news.
 He and his wife, a counsellor and occupational therapist, have two adult children, currently both at university.

-We are so pleased to have Peter Hansraj on board as our new deputy manager.
-With 37 years’ experience in health care, Peter’s previous roles have included orthopaedic specialist nurse and nurse manager with the NHS, and clinical lead in the private mental health sector at a specialist college for adults with brain injuries and learning disabilities.
+Peter’s previous roles have included orthopaedic specialist nurse manager with the NHS, and clinical lead in the private mental health sector at a specialist college for adults with brain injuries and learning disabilities.

 His enthusiasm and cheerful personality are infectious, and with his natural teaching ability he is already passing on his clinical knowledge and expertise to staff in the home.